oppia/oppia-web-developer-docs/Create a Good PR.md

 - [Reviewers Appreciate...](#reviewers-appreciate)
 - [Need Help?](#need-help)

-This page is an introduction to creating a great Pull Request(PR).
+This page is an introduction to creating a great Pull Request (PR).
 A great Pull Request (PR) is more than just code—it’s clean, clear, and easy for reviewers to understand.
 This guide shares best practices for writing high-quality PRs that are easy to review and quick to merge.

 ## Why It Matters

-Contributing code is awesome—but making it **easy to review** is just as important.
-A thoughtful PR saves time for reviewers, avoids misunderstandings, and helps Oppia maintain a high standard of quality.
+A good pull request isn’t just about working code—it’s about making collaboration easier.
+Clear, well-structured PRs save reviewers time, reduce confusion, and help maintain high code quality.
+In open source, thoughtful PRs build trust and keep the project maintainable for everyone.

+For the essential checklist and best practices, be sure to follow [Rules for making PRs](./rules-for-making-prs.md)—every good PR starts there.

 ## Before You Open Your PR